 Some of those carvings on the side walls were highly artistic as well as very complex to be carved manually.
 The bangle-like works were obviously done by very skillful hands and I wondered how could they do it without damaging even a small bead.
 A few pictures from Hazararama Temple attached below.

 I bumped into those massive stone doors lying abandoned in front of the royal courtyard.
 Not sure from where these were dismantled .
 An evening at the riverside was soothing.
 I watched the people waiting for their turns to cross the river in coracles.
 There are few places in Hampi where ferry services are operational throughout the day.
 Some people commuting daily carry along their motor bikes on the ferry.
 A coracle is a cheaper alternative, but a bit dangerous too.
+A coracle ride could take you some hidden temples too, some of those were demolished and abandoned due to the fury of the river .
+Kotilinga (thousand Shiva lingas) is an interesting place that once used to get submerged under water.

 |MASSIVE STONE DOORS LYING ABANDONED|